 IWDM: Trillions and trillions of year.
 Then we have come to the conclusion which is, we have been unable to find him.
 We have come to the conclusion that there is no mystery G-d.
 That the only G-d is the son of man.
 That's what he said.
 Now, is that Islam?
-Mr. W [unintelligible 01:21:33] quietly placed within our view, within our eyes, within our view, mental view too, attractions such as Pantheism.
-Many of you have never recognized the flavor of Pantheism in the teachings of Farrak.
+Mr. W. Farad quietly placed within our view, within our eyes, within our view, mental view too, attractions such as Pantheism.
+Many of you have never recognized the flavor of Pantheism in the teachings of Farad.
 He said that Allah is in the heavens and in earth but not unseen.
 That he is the all and all.
 That's Pantheism.
 That's Pantheism saying that all material reality is G-d.

 That everything in the realm of reality taken together, taken all together is G-d.
-Farrak also put in our ways the attraction of materialism.
+Farad also put in our way the attraction of materialism.
 A kind of Marxist materialism by telling us that if it isn't material it doesn't exist.
 He also introduced to us the attraction of socialism.
-I don't know if you [unintelligible 01:22:58] down there.
+I don't know if you imams have found that.
 He said, "What is social?"
 He asks the question and answers it himself.
 He said, "What is social?"
 He says, "Social is to advocate a society of men, a group of men for one common cause and equality is to be equal in everything."

 Now, the question addresses socialism but he adds equality. [laughs] And equality means to be equal in everything.
 How are you going t to be equal in everything?
-If I would describe the genius of Farrak in one statement, I would say his genius was giving people the impossible and getting them to believe the impossible is more real than the possible.
+If I would describe the genius of Farad in one statement, I would say his genius was giving people the impossible and getting them to believe the impossible is more real than the possible.
 That man was powerful, powerful doctor of the psyche.
 Now, he also put as an attraction for us, the worship of G-d in man, a man G-d.

-Now we know the Honorable Elijah Mohammed told us that Mr Farrak was G-d.
+Now we know the Honorable Elijah Mohammed told us that Mr Farad was G-d.
 G-d in the person.
 The son of his father who was G-d.
 That G-d is passed down from father to son.
 We know he told us that.
-But when you study Mr. Farrak's teachings, you see that Mr. Farrak passed himself as the son of men but he fostered a black man as the man, the man.
+But when you study Mr. Farad's teachings, you see that Mr. Farad fostered himself as the son of man but he fostered a black man as the man, the man.
 The man, the original man, the true G-d.
-It is the black man that even gave birth to Farrak, the son of men.
-Here is the language that his father was a black man, 100% black man by the name of Al Fongo.
+It is the black man that even gave birth to Farad, the son of men.
+Here is the language, that his father was a black man, 100% black man by the name of Al Fonso.

 [laughter]

 IWDM: It sounds like a joke to you now.
 But if you were a black man you would say, "Yes.
-I know it's the truth." [unintelligible 01:25:27]
+I know it's the truth."

 [laughter]

-IWDM: Baby yes.
-Our savior's mother was named [unintelligible 01:25:35].
+IWDM: Baby Jesus.
+Our savior's mother was named Baby Jesus.

 [laughter]